Majid Musisi: Career

-Majid Musisi can best be described as an orthodox forward, one who makes scoring look easy.
-He was a natural finisher who got the best out of his physical presence.
+Majid Musisi can best be described as an orthodox forward.
+He was a natural finisher who improved his physical presence.
 He was also a deadball specialist.
-On the other hand, he was a tireless workhorse with exceptional firepower; added to pace, good dribbling skills and a great aerial presence, he was the most difficult striker to mark.
+On the other hand, he was known for his high work rate with firepower, dribbling skills, and aerial presence; opponents struggled with his physicality.

 While many of today's strikers avoid tackles, Majid Musisi was a nightmare for man-markers.
 Yet despite his fearsome frame, Musisi was always composed and never lost his temper or retaliated yet many teams purposely set out to eliminate him.